-- 1. Engage in activities that are relevant and address current trends and issues of health care management. - 2.
+- 1. Engage in activities that enhance skills to identify and respond to current trends and issues of health care management and policy. - 2.
 Identify external and internal pressures affecting administrators' functions and their role in organizational politics, resource allocation decisions, and other critical issues. - 3.
 Demonstrate the widespread applicability of management theory to diverse types of health services organizations and health systems. - 4.
 Apply health care management terminology and concepts to enhance professional development and lifelong learning. - 5.
-Analyze health care regulations and legal requirements for health care operations and financial sustainability of health care organizations. - 6.
-Leveraging the use of information technology to improve the patient's experience and outcomes.
+Analyze health care regulations and legal requirements for health care operations and financial sustainability of health care organizations.